To motivate indigenous people to live healthier lives by learning to self-heal through mind-body connection.

 During each year, Victoria donates 20 hours of free yoga classes to the community.
 She has earned an Associates of Science degree in Business Management and is currently working towards her Bachelors of Science degree in Business Administration.
-Her work experience includes a decade of working in education, culture and life skills with youth, young adults, and elders in the Twin Cities Native community.
+Her work experience includes education, culture and life skills with youth, young adults, and elders in the Twin Cities Native community.
 She continues to teach around the nation to motivate indigenous people to live healthier lives by learning to self-heal through mind-body connection.

 Deanna StandingCloud is a citizen of the Red Lake Nation of Anishinaabe.
 She became involved with Indigenous Lotus in the Spring of 2019 by hosting the first annual Indigenous Lotus Yoga Retreat in Prior Lake, MN.
 StandingCloud is currently a Native Nation Rebuilder with the Native Governance Center, supporting tribal sovereignty through an asset-based, network approach.
 She is also currently learning the Ojibwe language and collaborating with a group in the Twin Cities area to revitalize the traditional game of Lacrosse.
 She is a mother, playwright, organizer, artist, community leader, pow-wow emcee, and advocate for Indigenous people.
 In the spare time she can scrape up, Deanna enjoys spending time with her children, attending traditional ceremonies, going on nature walks, creating art, building community, and cooking yummy food.